 The $50 Steam Controller (for Windows, Linux, and Mac) combines all the lessons learned from the past 30 years of gamepad development.
 Then it throws a curveball in the form of dual touchpads and an endless degree of customization.

 The main virtue of the Steam Controller is its broad compatibility with any game, including games outside of Steam — with a minimal amount of effort.
 But it also makes for an amazing media center remote.
 The fine blending of functionality with configuration simplicity make it the only choice for PC gamers with a console fetish.
 On the other hand, the Steam Controller suffers from its share of difficulties – including Valve’s bizarre decision to wipe out its library of key-bindings for those using the Steam client beta.

-So after 50+ hours of experimentation and hardcore useage, here’s my take on one of the greatest gamepads ever made – and at the end of this review, you can enter to win one for yourself.
+So after 50+ hours of experimentation and hardcore useage, here’s my take on one of the greatest gamepads ever made.

 Why I Gave the Steam Controller a 10/10

 Let’s start off with why the Steam Controller is the most important gaming and HTPC tool of the decade:

 First, my living room won’t accommodate the large peripherals required of PC games, like a mouse, keyboard, and desk large enough to hold both.
 A small controller saves on space.
 Second, I own a single computer (and no console) in my living room for entertaining guests and need a wireless controller to keep people from tripping over stray wires.
 Third, many games – particularly older titles – don’t work properly with console controllers, unless laboriously configured.
 If a controller could play any game, it’d be a must have accessory.

 The Steam Controller isn’t perfect, but none of its flaws make it worse than its competition.
 Even the $150 Xbox Elite controller doesn’t solve the problems common to console controllers used on PCs.

 So here’s what the Steam Controller does: